nekonaute/isoworld/README.md

 World of Isotiles
 =================

-WofI is a light-weight implementation for creating isometric world.
+WofI is a light-weight (non-optimised) implementation for creating isometric world.
 It features multi-level terrains with altitude, objects and agents.
 The code is primarily developed as a teaching material for the coding project on artificial life "2i013, projet: Vie Artificielle", part of the bachelor in computer science at at Sorbonne Université (SU).
 This code is an entry point to develop more complex project including dynamic environments(e.g. forest fires, ecological modifications) and species interactions (e.g. predator-prey dynamics), though you can probably develop simple games with it too.

 Author: nicolas.bredeche(at)sorbonne-universite.fr